msgpo/BetterFirefox/README.md

 * Multi-Process + Sandboxed Firefox still unfinished and bugged (promised to be included in FF 46 but not done because 'bugs' how many years we need more?)
 * WebExtensions will replace Firefox’s powerful extension framework (why not add a workaround for both?)
 * Firefox needs a distinct identity
-* The default search-engine is horrible (why not duckduckgo?)
+* The default search-engine is horrible (why not DuckDuckGo?)
 * No ability to sync all about:config tweaks (you need extra opt-in in that)
 * Ability to reset about:config related changes on per-app/extension basis
 * Increase the security and adapt faster changes, especially to known reported issue like certificate frauds